 - There may be slight issues with static and signal connection

-- Efficient power circuit and listening effect
+- Features efficient power circuit and listening effect

 - This model is newly released and production is continuous